County commission updated on COVID-19 vaccine, highway department fleet

 A list of high-risk medical conditions can be found here.

-Richland County Engineer Jesse Sedler said the Richland County Highway Department shop building located in Hankinson was deemed totaled by insurance following a fire at the shop on Jan.
-18.
+Richland County Engineer Jesse Sedler said the Richland County Highway Department shop located in Hankinson was deemed totaled by insurance following a Jan.
+18 fire.

 Insurance paid out $1.164 million for the building with an additional $10,000 for demolition costs.
-The department received four quotes to demolish the totaled shop building.
+The department received four quotes to demolish the totaled shop.
 Sedler selected Tony Anderson Construction to demolish the building for $24,500.
-Tony Anderson Construction was the cheapest option presented to Sedler.
+Tony Anderson Construction was the cheapest option presented to Sedler, he said.

 “I didn’t ask for timeframes on the bids, but I would like to see it down by the end of April,” Sedler said.

-The county highway department has a blanket insurance policy that covers miscellaneous items and tools stored in the shop which is expected to pay out $146,000.
+The county highway department has a blanket insurance policy that covers miscellaneous items and tools stored in the shop, and it is expected to pay out $146,000.

 Post a comment as